b-strauss/clulib/README.md

 To include clulib, include all files under `./src` into your build process.
 All modules are prefixed with `clulib` (e.g. `clulib.array`).

-Clulib is written with closure's new `goog.module` system.
+Clulib is written with closure's `goog.module` system.
 See [goog.module: an ES6 module like alternative to goog.provide](https://github.com/google/closure-library/wiki/goog.module:-an-ES6-module-like-alternative-to-goog.provide) on the closure-compiler wiki page, for infos on how to use it.

 Clulib heavily uses newer ECMAScript features.
 The closure-compiler can compile these down to ES5.
 The required input language compiler option for clulib is `ECMASCRIPT_2017`.
 Because of this, uncompiled code can only run on current Browsers (Chrome is recommended).

-Clulib is compatible with closures `ADVANCED_OPTIMIZATIONS` mode.
+Clulib is compatible with closure's `ADVANCED_OPTIMIZATIONS` mode.

 This project follows [Semantic Versioning](http://semver.org/) as closely as possible.